 - 26th October 2019 2:00 pm design workshops for children conducted by Professor Jiwone Lee

-The concert of Rafał Sarnecki Quartet is organised in collaboration with Jazz Po Polsku project.
+The concert of Rafał Sarnecki Quartet was organised in collaboration with Jazz Po Polsku project.

 Dates & Venues